The Singleton

 "That's not an answer.
 That's the thing you say instead of an answer."

 He breathed out.
-She could see, in the small muscles of his face, him choosing between three or four different versions of honesty and rejecting all of them because each version would have sounded, from the outside, exactly like psychosis.
+In the small muscles of his face she watched him sort three or four versions of honesty and reject all of them, because each one, said out loud, would sound exactly like the thing she was supposed to be afraid of.

 "Maya."

 "I know.
-I know you're not going to tell me what's going on.
-I just want to say, in this room, where we are both standing, that if this is the way we are going to live for the next six months, I am going to take the kids to my mother's for a while.
+You're not going to tell me.
+I want to say one thing, in this room, where we are both standing.
+If this is how we live for the next six months, I am taking the kids to my mother's for a while.
 I am not threatening you.
-I am announcing it.
-Because I need you to know I am thinking about it."
+I am telling you.
+You need to know I am thinking about it."

 "Please don't."